TerrySimBar/python-api-challenge/README.md

 # python-api-challenge
-A pyhton with APIs project to visualize the weather of over 500 cities of varying distances from the equator in order to make travel plans, such as finding hotels.
+A python with APIs project to visualize the weather of over 500 cities of varying distances from the equator in order to make travel plans, such as finding hotels.

 ## Table of Contents
 #### Introduction